foodcoopshop/foodcoopshop.github.io/en/translating.md

 ---
 ## Translating

-[Please create a new issue]({{site.repo_url}}/issues/new) if you want to make FoodCoopShop available in a new language.
+If you want to make FoodCoopShop available in a new language, register on Github and [create a new issue]({{site.repo_url}}/issues/new).
 We will then prepare everything (e.g. create empty translation files) and you can start with the translation.

-The following steps are necessary:

 ### 1) Translate po files with software POEdit [Download here](https://poedit.net)
 * 3 po files need to be translated: [Default]({{site.repo_url}}/tree/develop/resources/locales/en_US/default.po), [Admin]({{site.repo_url}}/tree/develop/plugins/Admin/resources/locales/en_US/admin.po) and [Network]({{site.repo_url}}/tree/develop/plugins/Network/resources/locales/en_US/network.po)